-Ex-San Diego Mayor Kevin Faulconer announces bid to unseat California Gov. Newsom
+Ex-San Diego Mayor Kevin Faulconer announces bid to unseat California Governor Newsom

 "I think there's no doubt that people of all political persuasions are fed up with what they're seeing out of the governor's office and that anger is real and that's across the state," Faulconer told Fox News in an interview on Monday.
 "That's not limited to any party.
 And so I think that the folks want a change.
 They want their kids safely back in school.
 They want to make sure they're going to have a governor who's going to solve problems and communicate … It's about making a change now.
 I think that's why you're seeing the recall gain such strong traction and why I believe it's going to qualify."

 Still, Faulconer faces an uphill battle in a state where Democrats hold every statewide office and dominate the Legislature and congressional delegation.
 A Republican hasn't won a statewide election in California since 2006, and registered Democrats outnumber Republicans by nearly 2-to-1.

+Asked Tuesday whether he believes Californians are willing to give Republicans another look, Faulconer said he believed people are looking for a change in Sacramento.

+"The one-party rule is not serving our state well.
+It's time for a competition of ideas," Faulconer said, before highlighting his ability as mayor to work with Democrats, Independents and Republicans.

-But a recall election could attract dozens of candidates who would cut up the vote and lower the percentage needed to win, a scenario that could provide an opening for Faulconer or other Republican candidates.
+A recall election could attract dozens of candidates who would cut up the vote and lower the percentage needed to win, a scenario that could provide an opening for Faulconer or other Republican candidates.
+Faulconer said he was prepared to run for governor in a recall election or in the general election in 2022.

+"I believe the recall is going to qualify.
+I believe the signatures are going to be there ... because of the frustration and the growing anger across California," he said.
+"It's in every geographic location (and) every partisan affiliation.
+People are fed up and they want a change."

 Recalls are notoriously expensive ordeals.
 The recall effort against California's Democratic Gov. Gray Davis cost nearly $70 million and the current one is projected to reach $100 million -- all at the taxpayer's expense.
-Asked why he believed it was necessary to organize a recall now and not wait until the general election in 2022, Faulconer said, "Californians can't afford to wait any longer."
+Asked why he believed it was necessary to organize a recall now and not wait until the general election, Faulconer said, "Californians can't afford to wait any longer."

 "We need to get open our schools.
 We need to save lives and livelihoods with our small business," Faulconer said.
 "You know, the fact that we're still hemorrhaging money in our Economic Development Department, that's $31 billion dollars in one year alone.
 A fraud.
 We have to end that and stop that now."